Method for detector description transformation to Unity and application in BESIII: Abstract

 \section{Abstract}

-Detector and event visualization is an essential part in software of HEP experiments.
-Modern visualization technique and multimedia production platform, such as Unity, provides more fancy display effects and professional extensions for visualization in HEP experiments.
-In this work, a method of automatic detector description transformation is presented, which can convert the complicated HEP detector geometry from GDML in offline software to 3D modeling in Unity.
-The method has been successfully applied in the BESIII experiment, and can be further developed into applications such as event display, data monitoring or virtual reality.
-It has great potentials in detector design, offline software development, physics analysis and outreach for the next generation HEP experiments, as well as applications in nuclear techniques for industry.
+Detector and event visualization are essential parts of the software used in high-energy physics (HEP) experiments.
+Modern visualization techniques and multimedia production platforms such as Unity provide impressive display effects and professional extensions for visualization in HEP experiments.
+In this study, a method for automatic detector description transformation is presented, which can convert the complicated HEP detector geometry from GDML in offline software to 3D modeling in Unity.
+The method was successfully applied in the BESIII experiment and can be further developed into applications such as event displays , data monitoring, or virtual reality.
+It has great potential in detector design, offline software development, physics analysis, and outreach for next-generation HEP experiments as well as applications in nuclear techniques for the industry.

 \keywords{Detector description, Visualization, Unity, GDML, BESIII}